Model Exporting¶

 Tip

-<path_to_fbs_file> should be the path to the .fbs file and <path_to_mmat_file> should be the path to the .mmat file.
+<path_to_mmat_file> should be the path to the .mmat file.

-.jsonfile next to the original.mmatfile.
-Open it in a text editor (preferably something like Notepad++). - Scroll down to
+You should now have a .json file next to the original .mmat file.
+Open it in a text editor (preferably something like Notepad++).

-granite_params.
+Scroll down to granite_params.
 Remove the entire section.
 This will force the game not to use texture streaming and use local files instead.

 Example section to remove